What is the best external monitor for a MacBook Pro?

 However, if you view it in a dark place, the blacks will be grayish.
 It is a result of an average contrast ratio and poor local dimming.

-The model isn’t flicker-free and has no support for variable refresh rate so hardcore gamers will not choose it as their basic gaming screen.
+This 5K monitor isn’t flicker-free and has no support for variable refresh rate so hardcore gamers will not choose it as their basic gaming screen.

 The response time here is 5ms and it is enough for everyday use.
 But as it has been mentioned before, the monitor is not suitable for serious gamers because 3440×1440 at 120Hz is better for gaming purposes than 5120×2160 at 60Hz.